amrhdiab/BirdyStore/readme.md

 # BirdyStore
-E-Commerce application build on Laravel framework.
+E-Commerce application built on Laravel framework.
 Multiple Api integrations and wide range of technologies used.